anglzo/Home-credit-risk/README.md

-# Sprint project 02
+# Home Credit Default Risk
-> Home Credit Default Risk
+this notebook is for a home credit risk prediction for a kaggle compettion.

 ## The Business problem